On approximations of Feynman path integrals: 3.1 The constant case

-Formula (6) above looks a bit like the limit of (1) when $n$ goes to infinity (by Fubini, which of course holds for our discrete integrals).
-But we would like to massage it to a form that looks even more like the limit of (1): If we can approximate $e^{itH/\hbar}$ very well, $lim_{D^{*}}$ in the formula above can be replaced by $lim_{k\rightarrow\infty}$ but I do not see how to do this in general.
-Also in some cases one can get rid of $lim_{p\rightarrow\infty}$ but again I do not see how to do this in general.
-But in the case of the free particle (i.e. $f_{v}\equiv 0$) the formula for $<y_{1}\vert K^{t}\vert y_{0}>$ reduces to the following form
+Formula (11) above looks a bit like the limit of (1) when $n$ goes to infinity (by Fubini, which, as pointed out above, holds for our discrete integrals).
+But we would like to massage it to a form that looks even more like the limit of (1): If we can approximate $e^{itH/\hbar}$ very well, $lim_{D^{s}}$ in the formula above can be replaced by $lim_{k\rightarrow\infty}$ but I do not see how to do this in general.
+Also in some cases one can get rid of $lim_{p\rightarrow\infty}$ but again I do not see how to do this in general, see the discussion just before Assumption 4.
+But in the case of the free particle (i.e. $f_{v}\equiv 0$) for rational numbers $y_{0}$ and $y_{1}$, the formula for $K(y_{0},y_{1},t)$ reduces to the following form